How To Write a Java Developer Resume

 Certifications

 Java developers need a strong understanding of Java frameworks and programming languages, but that’s not where the list ends.
-Hiring managers are also looking for those who can code efficiently and accurately and be part of a team that is constantly updating applications, doing QA, and responding to user feedback.
-Here are some examples of key skills that a hiring manager may be looking for that are a good idea to list on your resume.
+Hiring managers are also looking for those who can code efficiently and accurately and be part of a team constantly updating applications, doing QA, and responding to user feedback.
+Here are some key skills a hiring manager may be looking for that are a good idea to list on your resume.

 How To Pick the Best Java Developer Resume Template

 Distilling your skills, experience, and qualifications into one streamlined resume isn’t easy, but using a template can help.
-Templates are wireframes with headers and places for you to plug in your information, but they come in various designs and styles.
-Look for a simple and straightforward one.
-It’s best if the hiring manager is focused on your skills and not the font or color scheme.
+Templates are wireframes with headers and places to plug in your information, but they come in various designs and styles.
+Look for a straightforward one.
+Keep the hiring manager focused on your skills, not the font or color scheme.
 Use bullets, bolding, and italics to separate chunks of text and make it easier to read.

 Java Developer Text-Only Resume Templates and Examples